 In the example above, the first map highlights a general area of interest (the ten watersheds of the Hindu Kush-Himalaya), the second map adds a simple population density layer, and the third map highlights population distribution as proportional symbols.
 The author could’ve easily presented all of these layers in a single map, but the resulting visualization might overwhelm readers.

-Also note that this example uses static maps.
-As long as the extent of your maps isn’t changing, you can apply this technique to static or interactive maps.
+Again, as long as the extent of your maps isn’t changing, you can use this technique with static or interactive maps (including web maps, web scenes, and express maps).
 The fade transition ensures visual continuity from one map view to the next.

 A fresh perspective